-The wildlife of Costa Rica are not to be used as pets.
-In short, NATUWA treats wildlife with knowledge and respect.
-NATUWA as animal rescue center, rehabilitates, rescues and guarantees welfare to the Costa Rica’s fauna.
+Costa rica animal rescue center and sanctuary is a proyect dedicated to the wild animals, because they are essential to the ecosystem; they are no one pets.
+In short, NATUWA treats wildlife with technical knowledge and respect as a true animal rescue center.
+NATUWA, as an animal sanctuary, rehabilitates rescues and guarantees welfare to Costa Ricas fauna.
 Altogether, with the support of the communities and volunteers from around the world.

-Since 1994, NATUWA has been dedicated to creating a Wildlife Sanctuary to provide refuge and protection to rescued animals.
-Animals such as ocelots, tapirs, monkeys, jaguars and some exotic animals find relief, tranquility and a home in absolute harmony.
+Since 1994, NATUWA is dedicate to creating a Wildlife Sanctuary to provide refuge and protection to rescued animals.
+Costa Rican animals such as ocelots, tapirs, monkeys, jaguars, and some exotic animals find relief, tranquility, and a home in absolute harmony.

-Strategically, the Wildlife Rescue Center is located remotely, quietly and away from highways.
-The Sanctuary has a 15-hectare property, exclusively for activities that provide wellfare to both the confiscated wild animals and the local biodiversity.
+Strategically, Center is locate remotely, quietly, and away from highways.
+The Sanctuary has a 15-hectare property, exclusively for activities that provide welfare to both the confiscated wild animals and the local biodiversity.

 Currently the Wildlife Rescue Center has:

 1. Area for keeping animals